chromiumembedded/cef-project/README.md

 * Visit the [Spotify automated builder](http://opensource.spotify.com/cefbuilds/index.html) page to see what CEF versions are available.
 * Change the "CEF_VERSION" value near the top of the [top-level CMakeLists.txt file](https://bitbucket.org/chromiumembedded/cef-project/src/master/CMakeLists.txt?fileviewer=file-view-default).
 * Re-run the cmake and build commands.
+Add `-DWITH_EXAMPLES=Off` to the cmake command-line to disable targets from the [examples directory](examples) because they may not build successfully with the new CEF version.

 2\.
 Add your own project source code: